-''' [patient contact (Park Rd Clinic@1997-09-12 12:24:00)] [test results (QML Taringa Lab@2001-01-08 15:35:00)] '''
+''' [patient contact (Park Rd Clinic@1997-09-12 12:24:00)] [test results (OML Taringa Lab@2001-01-08 15:35:00)] '''

-6.2.2 EVENT\CONTEXT Class
+6.2.2 EVENT_CONTEXT Class

 CLASS EVENT_CONTEXT

 Purpose Documents the clinical context of the clinical session (or encounter).
-The context information recorded here are independent of the attributes recorded in the ver- sion audit, which document the "system interaction" context, i.e. the context of a user interacting with the health record system.
+The context information recorded here are independent of the attributes recorded in the version audit, which document the "system interaction" context, i.e. the context of a user interacting with the health record system.
 Clinical sessions include patient contacts, and any other business activity, such as pathology investigations which take place on behalf of the patient.

 CEN Composition class

 Synapses Composition class

 HL7 TBD

 Attributes Signature Meaning

-health_care_facility: PARTY_REF The health care facility under whose care the event took place.
-This is the most specific workgroup or delivery unit within a care delivery enterprise which has an official identifier in the health sys- tem, and can be used to ensure medico- legal accountability.

-time: DV_INTERVAL <dv_date_time></dv_date_time> Start and end times of the clinical ses- sion.

-composer : PARTY_REF The person primarily responsible for the content of the Composition (not neces- sarily its entry into the EHR system).
+CLASS EVENT_CONTEXT health_care_facility: PARTY_REF The health care facility under whose care the event took place.
+This is the most specific workgroup or delivery unit within a care delivery enterprise which has an official identifier in the health system, and can be used to ensure medicolegal accountability. start_time: DV_DATE_TIME Start time of the clinical session or other kind of event during which a provider performs a service of any kind for the patient. end_time: DV_DATE_TIME Optional end time of the clinical session. composer: PARTY_REF The person primarily responsible for the content of the Composition (not necessarily its entry into the EHR system).
 This is the identifier which should appear on the screen.
-It may or may not be the person who entered the data.

-CLASS EVENT_CONTEXT participations : List <participation></participation> Parties involved in the clinical session.
-These would normally include the physi- cian(s) and often the patient (but not the latter if the clinical session is a pathology test for example). location: String The actual location where the session occurred, e.g. "microbiol lab 2", "home", "ward A3" and so on. setting: DV_CODED_TEXT The setting in which the clinical session took place.
-Coded using the open EHR Terminology, "setting" group. other_context: ITEM_STRUCTURE Other optional context which will be archetyped.
-Invariants composer_exists: composer /= Void time_exists: time /= Void participations_validity: participations /= Void implies not participations.empty location_valid: location /= Void implies not location.is_empty setting_valid: setting /= Void and then Terminol- ogy("openehr").codes_for_group_name("setting", "en").has(set- ting.defining_code)
+It may or may not be the person who entered the data. participations: List <participation></participation> Parties involved in the clinical session.
+These would normally include the physician(s) and often the patient (but not the latter if the clinical session is a pathology test for example). location: String The actual location where the session occurred, e.g. "microbiol lab 2", "home", "ward A3" and so on. setting: DV_CODED_TEXT The setting in which the clinical session took place.
+Coded using the openEHR Terminology, "setting" group. other_context: ITEM_STRUCTURE Other optional context which will be archetyped.
+Invariants composer_exists: composer /= Void start_time_exists: start_time /= Void participations_validity: participations location_valid: location /= Void implie setting_valid: setting /= Void and then Terminology("openehr").codes_for_gr ting.defining_code)